Accueil » Tips » Lacto-fermentation: 4 lacto-fermented foods to get started

 lacto-fermentation

 Kefir is a beverage originating from the Caucasus.
-There is milk kefir produced from animal milk to which yeasts and cultures are added.
-And fruit kefir made from fruit, water, sugar, and water kefir grains.
-A true concentrate of lactic bacteria, kefir has a probiotic effect as shown by this study.
+We distinguish milk kefir, produced from animal milk to which yeasts and cultures are added, and fruit kefir, made from fruit, water, sugar and water kefir grains.
+Rich in lactic bacteria, kefir has a probiotic effect as shown by this study.

-How to consume it : milk kefir can be found in many stores.
-To soften its slightly tart flavor you can add a natural syrup or honey.
+How to consume it: milk kefir can be found in many stores.
+To soften its slightly sour flavor you can add a natural syrup or honey.
 Kefir is also available in powder form or as kefir grains to make your own beverages.

 lactic fermentation